apache/allura/Allura/docs/platform_tour.rst

    `mount_point`, an `app_config_id`.  `c.project` is set to the corresponding
    project object.
 If the mount_point or app_config_id is specified, then `c.app` will be set to the corresponding tool application object.

 Artifacts
 -------------

 We've mentioned artifacts a couple of times now without definition.
-An artifact, as used in the new Forge, is some object that a tool needs to store in the forge.
+An artifact, as used in Allura, is some object that a tool needs to store in the forge.
 The platform provides facilities for controlling access to individual artifacts if that's what the tool designer favors.
-For instance, the Forum tool allows a user to edit or delete their own posts, but not to edit or delete others (unless the user has the 'moderate' permission on the forum itself).
+For instance, the Discussion tool allows a user to edit or delete their own posts, but not to edit or delete others (unless the user has the 'moderate' permission on the forum itself).
 Some examples of artifacts in the current tools:

-- Forum: Forum, Thread, Post, Attachment
+- Discussion: Forum, Thread, Post, Attachment
 - Wiki: Page, Comment, Attachment
 - Tracker: Ticket, Comment, Attachment
 - SCM: Repository, Commit, Patch